 Purpose of the Job

-Under the overall supervision of the Global MICS Coordinator in UNICEF New York and the Regional Chief of Monitoring and Evaluation in TACRO, the contractor will have the responsibility of
+Under the overall supervision of the Global MICS Coordinator in UNICEF New York and the Regional Chief of Monitoring and Evaluation in LAC, the consultant will have the responsibility of

-Supporting the preparation, implementation and completion of the MICS in TACRO countries.
-Under the joint guidance and supervision of the Global MICS Coordinator and the M&E Chief in TACRO, the consultant will work closely with the UNICEF Country Offices in LAC and (wherever appropriate) implementing partners during survey planning, questionnaire design, sampling, training, field work, data entry, data processing and report writing, ensuring that MICS guidelines and protocols are being followed at all times.
+Supporting the preparation, implementation and completion of the MICS in LAC countries.
+Under the joint guidance and supervision of the Global MICS Coordinator and the M&E Chief in LAC, the consultant will work closely with the UNICEF Country Offices in LAC and (wherever appropriate) implementing partners during survey planning, questionnaire design, sampling, training, field work, data entry, data processing and report writing, ensuring that MICS guidelines and protocols are being followed at all times.

-The Household Survey Consultant will respond promptly to MICS related needs and issues as they arise and communicate effectively with TACRO, with UNICEF HQ, the Regional Sampling and Data Processing Consultants, the UNICEF COs, the UNICEF MICS Consultants and the implementing partners.
-Working closely with the HQ and Regional MICS teams, the Household Survey Consultant will, from afar, carry out technical reviews and advice COs and implementing agencies at key moments in the survey process.
+The Household Survey Consultant will respond promptly to MICS related needs and issues as they arise and communicate effectively with LAC, with UNICEF HQ, the Regional Sampling and Data Processing Consultants, the UNICEF COs, the UNICEF MICS Consultants and the implementing partners.
+Working closely with the HQ and Regional MICS teams, the Household Survey Consultant will, from afar, carry out technical reviews and advice Country Officess (COs) and implementing agencies at key moments in the survey process.
 The Household Survey Consultant may also carry out a series of country visits, in order to monitor progress and be present at critical stages of survey implementation.

 Support the Global MICS Team in UNICEF New York in the development of MICS5 survey tools, particularly questionnaires, tabulation plans, and report templates